buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_5_Deploy_To_testnet.md

 **Quick recap**
 In this section:
 1. We created Flow keys and a testnet account
-2. We configured our enviroment with our keys and the contract
+2. We configured our environment with our keys and the contract
 3. We deployed our contract to a real network!

 Nicely done!
 Next we're going to make an app that will let *anyone* mint NFTs from this contract :D